-There’s no denying the fact that given the opportunity, many of us would take up music and learn how to play an instrument.
+There’s no denying the fact that given the opportunity, many of us would take up music and learn how to play an instrument so they.
 But because of the costs that are generally associated with the endeavor, very few choose to pursue it.
 However, it doesn’t always have to be an expensive proposition.
 And with a little bit of research, you’ll be surprised at how affordable it can be to start learning your chosen instrument.
 So, in the interest of cutting down on your expenses without compromising on the quality of the experience, here are few strategies for learning music on a budget.

 1. Explore all of your options when buying an instrument